The 13 Most Common Occupational Therapy Settings

 In this article, we’ll be diving into the main OT settings that you can work in as an OT practitioner to assist patients in “living their best lives” and help improve their ability to perform their preferred activities and function as independently as possible.

-So without further ado, here the top occupational therapy settings, from adults to pediatrics.
+So without further ado, here the top occupational therapy settings, ranging from pediatrics to adults.

 Adult Occupational Therapy Settings

-If you’re interested in working with adults, there are a plethora of settings to choose from.
+If you’re interested in working with adults of all ages, there are a plethora of settings to choose from.
 Occupational therapists working with adults deal with the various challenges of adult life.
 Adults who use the services of an occupational therapist are those who are generally going through a major life change from illness or disability.

 Occupational therapists work with adults who are affected by injuries, illness, surgeries, age-related diseases, disabilities, or psychological disorders.
 In these settings, OTs will providing clients with unique strategies and interventions to help enable them to function as independently as possible.